MrWolfxx/CyberArk-UI/README.md

 - iDrac
 - IMM

-For SSH connections, if you prefer to use a local putty, you only need to add the executable in the path /AppData/PuTTy/putty.exe
+For SSH connections, if you prefer to use a local putty, you only need to add the executable in the path \AppData\PuTTy\putty.exe

 Add your servers: